lukelbd/vim-scrollwrapped/README.md

 ## Mappings
 This plugin overrides the half-page scrolling maps `<C-d>` and `<C-u>` and introduces new quarter-page scrolling maps `<C-j>` and `<C-k>`.

-For each of these maps, instead of scrolling by exactly one-half or one-quarter the window height, the plugin scrolls by as close as possible to one-half or one-quarter the window height **without messing up the relative cursor line position**.
+For each of these maps, instead of scrolling by exactly one-half or one-quarter the window height, the plugin scrolls by as close as possible to one-half or one-quarter the window height without messing up the relative cursor line position.

 ## Command
-`:WrapToggle` toggles line wrapping for the current buffer and applies a series of buffer-local remaps so that normal-mode motion keys follow the *wrapped lines* instead of the actual lines.
-For example, `gj` and `j` are swapped, `gk` and `k` are swapped, etc. Call `:WrapToggle` without arguments to toggle the wrapping mode on and off, or with `1` or `0` to set the wrapping mode to the on or off states.
+`:WrapToggle` toggles line wrapping for the current buffer.
+Call `:WrapToggle` without arguments to toggle the wrapping mode on and off, or with `1` or `0` to set the wrapping mode to the on or off states.

+This also applies a series of buffer local normal mode mappings so that motion keys follow the *wrapped lines* instead of the actual lines.
+For example, `gj` and `j` are swapped, `gk` and `k` are swapped, etc.

 ## Option
 `g:scrollwrapped_wrap_filetypes` specifies the filetypes for which `:WrapToggle` is called when the file is opened.
 By default, this is `['bib','tex','markdown','rst','liquid']`.